A united response to a global problem

 Digital coding technology helps governments ensure that all taxes and duties are paid on our products, while sophisticated identifiers on packs allow consumers and authorities to validate a product’s authenticity.

-We are founding members of the Digital Coding and Tracking Association (DCTA), who we are working with to promote the concept of digital tax verification based on an agreed industry-wide approach.
+We were founding members of the Digital Coding and Tracking Association (DCTA), who we are working with to promote the concept of digital tax verification based on an agreed industry-wide approach.

-Our Anti Illicit Trade Intelligence Unit works hand-in-hand with law enforcement agencies worldwide to gather and share intelligence, monitor the destruction of seized products and machinery and analyse suspect fakes in our laboratories.
+We work with law enforcement agencies worldwide to gather and share information, monitor the destruction of seized products and machinery and analyse suspected fakes in our state of the art laboratory in Southampton, UK.

-In 2010, we signed a cooperation agreement with the European Commission and its member states.
-A 2011 review of our progress showed that we are meeting all our obligations, including implementing track and trace technology, introducing enhanced ‘Know Your Customer’ policies and monitoring seizures of our brands.
-To support the agreement, we will provide €134 million (US$200 million) over 20 years, which can be used to fund areas including training for border staff in new security systems.
+As part of our cooperation agreement with the European Commission and its member states we will provide €134 million (US$200 million) over 20 years, which can be used to fund areas including training for border staff in new security systems.

 The general public is often unaware of the wider impacts of the illegal cigarette trade, so we also work to raise awareness and remind people that illegal tobacco is not a victimless crime, such as through our short film on the issue: ‘This is The Man’.